ktepe/carndP4/Project4_AdvancedLaneFinding_Report_KemalTepe.md

 ### 4. Use color transforms, gradients, etc., to create a thresholded binary image.

 Following pipeline was used to transform warped image to warped with only lanes binary image.
-In short, gaussian blurring is used to smooth the image, then sobel gradient filters were applied as well as S channel from HLS format.
+In short, Gaussian blurring is used to smooth the image, then sobel gradient filters were applied as well as S channel from HLS format.
 Finding right thresholds were critical but initial starting points obtained from the Udacity were pretty helpful.

 ```Python